dgwarlug47/notes2/content/blog/Camus Summary/Camus.md

 # Personal

-Camus was born in Algeria in 1913.
+1. Camus was born in Algeria in 1913.
 His father was killed a year later in WWI, and Camus was brought up by this mother in extreme poverty.

-He won the nobel prize
+2. He won the nobel prize of literature

-He joined the Communist party in 1935
+3. He joined the Communist party in 1935

-He died at age of 46, having discarded attain ticket to acept a lift back to Paris with a friend, which exemplifies the absurdity of life
+4. He died at age of 46, having discarded a train ticket to acept a lift back to Paris with a friend, which exemplifies the absurdity of life
-- Isn't it ironic that he died in a very absurd way, and he himself is absurdist
+- [MYTAKE] KKKKKKKKKKKKK, what a perfect way for the founderm of absurdism to die.
+It's incredibly ironic that he died in a such a very absurd way

 # The BIG question

-There is one truly philosophical problem of philosophy: which is the problem of whether to suicide or not
+There is one truly philosophical problem of philosophy: Whether to suicide or not
+- [MYTAKE] The reason why this is such a relevenat philosphical quesion is because before you attempt to answer any other question such as what is right or wrong, you have to choose to stay alive

 There are three answers for this problem: